DemisoDaba/printf/README.md

 ## How to execute the files?

-You must write to your Terminal `./` Following the name of the file you want to run.
+You must write to your Terminal `./` Following the name of the file you intend to run.

 ### For Example:
 ```